-Pharmacy Technician Practical Career Training - Entry (Formerly MEDO 316)
+Pharmacy Technician Practical Career Training - Entry

-Prerequisite(s): PTEC 125 Human Relations for Healthcare Workers and PTEC 200 Pharmacy Technician, Lab for the In-Patient and PTEC 205 Pharmacy Technician, Lab for the Out-Patient.
+Prerequisite(s): PTEC 125 Human Relations for Healthcare Workers and PTEC 200 Pharmacy Technician, Lab for the In-Patient, PTEC 205 Pharmacy Technician, Lab for the Out-Patient and Enrollment must be within one year of completion of final pharmacy technician lab or work experience as a Pharmacy Technician within the previous 12 months.

 This course is designed to provide pharmacy technician students with field experience in an out-patient pharmacy environment.
-It requires weekly class meetings plus 130-hours of externship in an approved pharmacy.
+It requires weekly class participation, plus 130 experiential hours in an approved pharmacy.
 Class topics include professionalism, current issues in pharmacy, and work performance.
 Textbook Required.
 (Apportionment)